cloudflare/cloudflare-docs/content/workers/tutorials/build-a-slackbot/index.md

 ### Configure a Slack application

-To post messages from your Cloudflare Worker into a Slack channel, you will need to create an application in Slack’s UI.
-To do this, go to Slack’s API section, at [api.slack.com/apps](https://api.slack.com/apps), and select **Create New App**.
+To post messages from your Cloudflare Worker into a Slack channel, you will need to create an application in Slack's UI.
+To do this, go to Slack's API section, at [api.slack.com/apps](https://api.slack.com/apps), and select **Create New App**.

 ![To create a Slackbot, first create a Slack App](/images/workers/tutorials/slackbot/create-a-slack-app.png)